raintonr/ArduinoDifferentialThermostat/README.md

 An angle bracket (">") shows the current setting being adjusted with the buttons (plus and minus) adjusting the value accordingly. tOn & tOff are adjusted in 0.1 steps and tMax in steps of 1.0.

-Long press plus/minus buttons to move to the next/previous paramter.
+Long press plus/minus buttons to move to the next/previous parameter.
 A long press on the top or bottom parameter in the direction away from the others will move back to the 'Running' mode or on to the 'Factory Reset' screen.

 ### Factory Reset screen